 Downtown Spokane can support multifamily development, but the MFTE Program has proven an important component of how these projects are structured financially, and the most effective incentive for higher intensity residential development the City offers.
-If the City pursues changes to the MFTE as part of an affordable housing strategy, these changes should be subject to thorough economic and real estate analysis to ensure that they do not stall multi-family development Downtown.
+If the City pursues changes to the MFTE as part of an affordable housing strategy for workforce households, defined as 120 percent or less of area median income (AMI), these changes should be subject to thorough economic and real estate analysis to ensure that they do not stall multi-family development Downtown.